-Touchpad (also known as trackpad) has been around for over two decades now but the fact is most of the laptops that ship with Windows don’t offer great touchpad experience.
-Only a handful number of Windows laptops ship with good quality touchpad.
+Touchpad (also known as a trackpad) has been around for over two decades now but the fact is most laptops that ship with Windows don’t offer great touchpad experience.
+Only a handful number of Windows laptops ship with a good quality touchpad.
 It’s because of this reason, most users plug in a mouse while using a laptop for productive work.

-If you’re the kind of user who prefers connecting a mouse to your laptop to get the job done, you might want to disable the touchpad when mouse is connected to the laptop.
+If you’re the kind of user who prefers connecting a mouse to your laptop to get the job done, you might want to disable the touchpad when a mouse is connected to the laptop.

 While some notebooks ship with a tiny physical button to quickly enable or disable the touchpad, most of the notebooks don’t include this functionality.
 In order to turn off the touchpad, you need to either use a third-party tool or disable the touchpad under Device Manager.

-Follow one of the given below methods to completely disable the touchpad on a Windows running laptop.
+Follow one of the given below methods to completely disable the touchpad on a laptop running Windows 10.

-WARNINIG: If you don’t have a mouse nearby, please don’t attempt to disable the touchpad using one of these methods, as once the touchpad is disabled, you’ll need a mouse to work on the machine.
-Also, you need to connect a mouse (not required if you know how to navigate to the Device Manager and enable the touchpad using keyboard) in order to enable the previously disabled touchpad.
+WARNING: If you don’t have a mouse nearby, please don’t attempt to disable the touchpad using one of these methods, as once the touchpad is disabled, you’ll need a mouse to work on the machine.
+Also, you need to connect a mouse (not required if you know how to navigate to the Device Manager and enable the touchpad using the keyboard) in order to enable the previously disabled touchpad.
 And if you’re on a Mac, please follow our how to disable MacBook’s trackpad guide.

-Tip: If you want to automatically turn off the touchpad when a mouse is connected, refer to our how to turn off the touchpad when mouse is connected guide.
+Tip: If you want to automatically turn off the touchpad when a mouse is connected, refer to our how to turn off the touchpad when a mouse is connected guide.

 The following directions are applicable to Windows 10.
-However, some of them might work on Windows 8/8.1 and Windows 7.
+However, some of them might work on Windows 8/8.1 and Windows 7 as well.